Electric Power Distribution System Topologies: Radial, Ring, Parallel & Interconnected

-An electric power distribution system can be classified according to its feeder connection schemes or topologies as follows -
+An electric power distribution system can be classified based on the configuration of its feeder connection schemes, also known as distribution topologies.
+The four most commonly used configurations are:

 • Radial distribution system